+The Spanish housing boom goes bust.
 "Some 65km from Madrid, in the quintessentially Spanish heart of a country riven by competing regional identities, Valdeluz – the notorious ciudad fantasma (ghost town) of the crisis – was conceived at the height of what is sometimes called Spain’s economic miracle.
 In a Catholic nation, whose faith has declined substantially during its three decades of democracy, there is an increasing reluctance to believe in miracles of any kind."

 What does a city for women look like?
 "In the city for women, a woman can sit alone in parks, linger, run, jog, without much diminished fear at any time of the day.
 Women too can be flaneurs and have the right to loiter.
 Rather than just prioritise safety and freedom from harassment, women can prioritise speed and convenience of mobility.
 Women’s mobility is not just about getting from point A to B, but also about social mobility.
 Greater physical mobility for women is conducive for social mobility and self-actualisation." [more inside]

-"...the current state of permitting regulations for building and the glacial pace of infrastructure projects in San Francisco benefit very few people and risk turning it into a caricature of its former self for tourists and residents rich enough to live in a fantasy, not a living city.
+San Francisco must change. "...the current state of permitting regulations for building and the glacial pace of infrastructure projects in San Francisco benefit very few people and risk turning it into a caricature of its former self for tourists and residents rich enough to live in a fantasy, not a living city.
 If there was ever a time when San Francisco needed to embrace a dynamic, expansive policy for building housing, offices and transportation, it is now."
 (Previously: 1, 2, 3, 4, 5.)

 V-Day cards for planners, architects, urban designers, landscape architects, transportation engineers, and those who love them.